Streamer Bingo Card - Print Free or Customize

 - Paper Players: Print PDF bingo cards and manually mark the cards.

-- Combo Mode: Pick any combination above.
-For example, caller can be either Offline or Digital.
-And players can be Offline or Digital or a combination of both.
+- Combo Mode: Choose any combination above.
+For example, caller can be either Paper or Virtual.
+And players can be Paper or Virtual or a mix of both.

 Step-By-Step:

-- Start by getting the Streamer Bingo Card PDF by clicking on the "Print" button above.
+- Start by saving the Streamer Bingo Card PDF by clicking on the "Print" button above.

 - Open the PDF and print a hard copy.

-- The caller begins the game by randomly picking an item from the call list and calling out it to everyone.
+- The caller opens the game by randomly picking an item from the call list and saying it to all players.

 - The first player to finish a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the game.